FrostyFire1/GTNH_OC_SCRIPTS/README.md

 `BreederTron3000 breed Infinitycatalyst`
 **Bees that have a different internal name (you need to use the internal name for the program to work):**
 - Wither -> Sparkeling
 - Ender Shard -> Endshard
+- Thaumic Shard -> Thaumiumshard

 Breed mode supports the `--noFinalImprint` flag.
 If used the target bee won't have its genes replaced with the template genes (in case you want a gene this bee provides).
 To run breedertron with this flag simply add it at the end of the command.
 Imprint mode simply imprints template genes onto every bee in the storage chest unless you provide the TargetBee argument, in which case it will only imprint that specific bee.
 To run the program in imprint mode run: